Maximum Points Allowed on Your Driver’s License (Complete Guide)

 In addition to finding out the maximum points you are allowed to accrue, you will also learn how long your license will be suspended and the various suspensions for the different offenses.

-For example, if you commit a felony act while driving a vehicle, then you will lose your license for good.
+Other states, such as Arizona, have a list of ways you can lose your license permanently.
+For example, if you commit a felony act while driving a vehicle, you will lose your license for good.

 Free Car Insurance Comparison